yvelikova/axway-open-docs/content/en/docs/apigw_poldev/web_services/general_uddi.md

 * **Reuse duplicate tModels**: Publishes the selected entries from the tree on the left, and reuses the selected duplicate entries in the tree on the right.
 This is the default option.
 Some or all duplicate `tModel`s (for example, for `portType`, `binding`, and reusable WS-Policy expressions) that already exist in the registry can be reused.
 This means that a new `businessService` that points to existing `tModel`s is published.
 Any entries selected on the left are published, and any referred to `tModel`s on the left now point to selected duplicate `tModel`s on the right.
 By default, this option selects all `businessServices` on the left, and all duplicate `tModel`s on the right.
 If there is more than one duplicate `tModel`s, only the first is selected.
-* ***Overwrite duplicates**: Publishes the selected entries from the tree on the left, and overwrites the selected duplicate entries in the tree on the right.
+* **Overwrite duplicates**: Publishes the selected entries from the tree on the left, and overwrites the selected duplicate entries in the tree on the right.
 When a UDDI entity is overwritten, its UUID key stays the same, but all the data associated with it is overwritten.
 This is not just a transfer of additions or differences.
 You can also overwrite some duplicates and create some new entries.
 By default, this option selects all `businessService`s and `tModel`s on the left and all duplicate `businessService`s and `tModel`s on the right.
 If there is more than one duplicate, only the first is selected.
 The default overwrites all selected duplicates and does not create any new UDDI entries, unless there is a new referred to `tModel` (for example, for a reusable WS-Policy expression).
 * **Ignore duplicates**: Publishes the selected entries from the tree on the left, and ignores all duplicates.
 You can proceed to publish the mapped WSDL to UDDI data.
 New UDDI entries are created for each item that is selected in the tree on the left.

 Click **Next** when finished.

-{{< alert title="Note" color="primary" >}}If you select duplicate `businessService`s in the tree, and select **Overwrite duplicates**, the wizard skips to [*Step 6:Publish WSDL* on page 1](#Step3) when you click **Next**.{{< /alert >}}
+{{< alert title="Note" color="primary" >}}If you select duplicate `businessService`s in the tree, and select **Overwrite duplicates**, the wizard skips to [Publish WSDL](#publish-wsdl) when you click **Next**.{{< /alert >}}

-#### Step 5: Create or search for business
+#### Create or search for business

 Use this window to specify a `businessEntity` for the web service.
 You can create a new `businessEntity`